 Employment in other major industries, including mining, wholesale trade, transportation and warehousing, information, financial activities, and government, showed little change over the month.

-The average workweek for all employees on private nonfarm payrolls was unchanged at 34.5 hours in August.
-In manufacturing, the workweek held steady at 41.0 hours, and overtime was unchanged at 3.5 hours.
-The average workweek for production and nonsupervisory employees on private nonfarm payrolls was 33.8 hours for the fifth consecutive month.
+The average workweek for all employees on private nonfarm payrolls increased by 0.1 hour to 34.5 hours in December.
+In manufacturing, both the workweek and overtime increased by 0.1 hour to 40.9 hours and 3.6 hours, respectively.
+The average workweek for production and nonsupervisory employees on private nonfarm payrolls held at 33.7 hours.

-In August, average hourly earnings for all employees on private nonfarm payrolls rose by 10 cents to $27.16.
-Over the year, average hourly earnings have increased by 77 cents, or 2.9 percent.
-Average hourly earnings of private-sector production and nonsupervisory employees increased by 7 cents to $22.73 in August.
+In December, average hourly earnings for all employees on private nonfarm payrolls rose 11 cents to $27.48.
+Over the year, average hourly earnings have increased by 84 cents, or 3.2 percent.
+Average hourly earnings of private-sector production and nonsupervisory employees increased by 9 cents to $23.05 in December.